Southampton Solent University2015 League Table Ranking 114

 - State-of-the-art library facilities including new social learning spaces, the provision of a comprehensive graduate skills programme and extensive electronic resources enhance 24:7 availability.

-- Learning centres and a dedicated wireless network provides students with the IT resources, both PC and Mac, they require to succeed.
+- Learning centres and a dedicated wireless network provides students with the IT resources they require to succeed.

 - Specialist IT and computing resources are available within faculties to support course requirements.